 McMillen Health recognizes revenue upon admission and contractual delivery of health education services and instruction or completion of a special event.
 Accordingly, funds received for admissions or special events related to future periods are recorded as deferred revenue.
-Special events included the Vitality Awards in the year ended June 30, 2016.
+Special events included the Vitality Awards.

 Revenue from merchandise sales, primarily dental care books and DVD's, is recognized when the product is shipped to the customer and is recorded net of customer returns and discounts.
-Cost of sales for the year ended June 30, 2017 and 2016 were \$75,407 and \$115,875, respectively.
+Cost of sales for the year ended June 30, 2018 and 2017 were \$45,293 and \$75,407, respectively.